joergmlpts/iNat-trails/docs/source/usage.rst

 =====

-At a low level, **inattrails** provides Python code to download named roads and trails and also iNturalist observations along hiking trails.
+At a low level, **inattrails** provides Python code to download named roads and trails and also iNaturalist observations along hiking trails.
 This functionality may be used in other Python projects.
 They are described in the :ref:`api` section.